 Answer: Central to Christian doctrine is the human sacrifice of Jesus.
 The gospels state that Jesus believed his mission from God was to go to the cross.
 It states that Jesus volunteered to be a human sacrifice to pay a ransom to free humanity from being hostages to Satan.
 In Jesus’ day, it was believed that animal sacrifices were necessary for the forgiveness of sins.
 This made good sense to first century people, but to the modern mind it seems utterly ridiculous.
 The idea that God would need human and animal sacrifices to be appeased is repulsive and barbaric to many people.
 Also, killing the innocent for the transgressions of the guilty seems incredibly unjust.
 However, a much deeper spiritual interpretation of these crude symbols can be found.
 There are more realistic and spiritual reasons why Jesus wanted to die and have himself killed.
 The “hostage and ransom” theme surrounding Christ’s execution is also a powerful archetype.
 The following list contains the important reasons gleaned from near-death accounts, the Bible, and mystical teachings of Christianity:

-(1) The human sacrifice of Jesus was a sublime way to symbolize and emphasize the major point of Jesus’ teachings which is to practice unconditional love through self-sacrifice, self-deprecation, and self-denial by crucifying your lower beastly nature of humanity: self-gratification, self-indulgence, self-centeredness, self-righteousness, self-importance, self-condemnation, selfishness, and humanity’s constant clamoring for SELF (i.e., the ego, the “false god”, the “devil”).
+(1) The suffering of Jesus was a sublime way to symbolize and emphasize the major point of Jesus’ teachings which is to practice unconditional love through self-sacrifice, self-deprecation, and self-denial by crucifying your lower beastly nature of humanity: self-gratification, self-indulgence, self-centeredness, self-righteousness, self-importance, self-condemnation, selfishness, and humanity’s constant clamoring for SELF (i.e., the ego, the “false god”, the “devil”).

-(3) Through his sacrifice, Jesus demonstrated that his testimony is highly credible because of his willingness to die such an extremely horrible execution for the sake of his testimony and teachings.
+(3) Through his suffering, Jesus demonstrated that his testimony is highly credible because of his willingness to die such an extremely horrible execution for the sake of his testimony and teachings.
 A liar would not suffer this much and die for the sake of a lie.
-A lunatic would not be able to say the profound that Jesus said; nor would a lunatic be as stable as Jesus was.
+A lunatic would not be able to say the profound things that Jesus said; nor would a lunatic be as stable as Jesus was.
 The only option left for us is that Jesus was who he said he was.
 There is no other option.

 (4) Through his life and death, Jesus fulfilled a large number of Hebrew prophecies which drew a large number of Jews to his cause to build the foundation of his church.